ASFHyP3/asf-stac/README.md

 python create_coherence_items.py -h
 ```

 The creation script should write the entire dataset to a `.ndjson` file.
-Finally, to ingest the dataset, run:
+Finally, to ingest the dataset,
+`cd` back to the project root and run:

 ```
 make pypgstac-load db_host=<host> db_admin_password=<password> table=items ndjson_file=<path>